adamreeve/Mendeley-FileSync/README.rst

 and want to use Mendeley on multiple computers.

-Note that you should first synchronise your Mendeley database to get any new references before running this script, as documents won't be added to any references that have not first been added to the Mendeley database.
+Note that you should first synchronise your Mendeley database to get any new references and then close Mendeley before running this script, as documents won't be added to any references that have not first been added to the Mendeley database.

 Requirements